Trust board and leadership

 Durka Dougall

-She is a medical consultant and public health specialist who has been working in the NHS for 25 years.
-She is the Chief Executive of the Centre for Population Health and an honorary professor in public health and population health supporting two universities.
+She is a medical consultant and public health specialist who has been working in the NHS for over 25 years.
+She is the Chief Executive of the Centre for Population Health, the Chair of the national Health Creation Alliance, and an Honorary Professor in Public Health and Population Health supporting two global universities.

 Richard Guest - Non-executive director